George Tchetvertakov | Writer, Journalist, Market Analyst and Business Consultant

-George has contributed articles and editorial opinion pieces to over a dozen print and online publications around the world – covering a variety of topics including fundamentals, technical analysis, geopolitics, trading and economics.
-His understanding of the financial arena and insightful market commentary in recent years has helped thousands of investors attain an edge in today's seemingly unpredictable and highly volatile markets.
+Throughout his financial career, George has contributed articles and editorial opinion pieces to multiple print and online publications around the world – covering a variety of topics including fundamentals, technical analysis, geopolitics, trading and economics.
+His understanding of the financial arena and insightful market commentary has helped thousands of investors attain an edge in today's seemingly unpredictable and highly volatile markets.

 In 2011 and 2012, George spoke at length at various lectures, seminars and in his regular market commentary about the dangers of excessive risk-taking in currency markets.
 He forewarned leading FX industry participants – including the company he was working for at the time (Alpari UK) – of the dangers posed by central banks conducting artificial currency interventions.
 His analysis and concerns were overlooked while the vulnerabilities he identified were not remedied -- thereby contributing to the infamous "Black Swan" event on 15 January 2015 that led to the collapse of Alpari UK and several other retail brokers.